 BROAD CITY has been rightfully praised for its depiction of female sexuality on television, as Abbi and Ilana defy age-old gender stereotypes and pursue their romantic interests freely and without shame.
 Sex is normalized so it’s just a part of the show.
 Unlike other female-centric shows like GIRLS, where you had to fight the urge to close your eyes during every sex scene of the first three seasons, or ORANGE IS THE NEW BLACK, whose specialty is a concoction of hate sex and too much of everything, the girls of BROAD CITY genuinely enjoy exploring their sexuality to the point where they’d find lockthecock article ideas would be a norm for them.
 And what’s most radical of all is while their romantic escapades are an important part of the show and both characters’ growth, it will never be the focal point.
 The relationship between Abbi and Ilana and the love they have for each other is the heart of the show, and it always will be.

-In the beginning of its second season, BROAD CITY made a bold move by having Abbi get together with Jeremy — her neighbor and long time crush.
+In the beginning of its second season, BROAD CITY made a bold move by having Abbi get together with Jeremy – her neighbor and long time crush.
 This risky creative move effectively ended a season-long pattern of Abbi staring at him longingly, then answering fake phone calls and running away, and it paid off.
-They effectively sidestepped the pining and the long, drawn-out, will-they-won’t-they, replacing it with an emotionally authentic scenario: Abbi calling Ilana from Jeremy’s bathroom because she was scared of pegging for the first time.
+They effectively sidestepped the pining and the long, drawn-out, will-they-won’t-they, replacing it with an emotionally authentic scenario: Abbi calling Ilana from Jeremy’s bathroom because she was scared of pegging for the first time with the new Dildo they bought to experiment with.
 Ilana was so excited for her she broke into what can only be described as a handstand somersault happy dance against the wall, exclaiming, “this is a dream come true!”
 And Ilana’s burst of exuberance awakened Abbi’s own excitement that was already there, just lurking beneath her insecurity.

 Where other shows may play this scenario as a punchline, BROAD CITY presents it without even the semblance of shame.
 Because why should anyone be ashamed?
 It’s simply an act, both characters enjoyed themselves, and Abbi felt really proud of herself for having a new experience.
 It was that simple.